adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/creating-an-astro-site.md

 ### Until next time!

 That’s it for the first part of our tutorial: creating an Astro site.
 Stoked you made it to the end!
 I hope you found this start to the Astro Beginners’ Tutorial useful.
 We have had a look at what Astro is, and saw the main features.
-In the&nbsp;[next installment, we will see Astro layouts in action](https://dev.to/community/learn/astro-beginners-tutorial/astro-layouts/)&nbsp;and add some styles too!
+In the&nbsp;<a target="_blank" rel="noopener" href="https://dev.to/community/learn/astro-beginners-tutorial/astro-layouts/">next installment, we will see Astro layouts in action</a>&nbsp;and add some styles too!